jakeloggins/Clod/developer-guide.md

 #### From Device

-To update values on the dashboard from the device, simply publish messages to the `confirm` of the endPoint which Crouton is already subscribed to.
+The device can update endpoint values by simply publishing messages to the `confirm` of the endPoint which Crouton is already subscribed to.
 The payload is just the same as the one coming from Crouton.
+These messages will be read by Clod Scripts to ensure persistence in case the device disconnects.

 ```
 Address: /[path]/confirm/Kroobar/barDoor